School mobility plans - "Better to school"

 Brief description

-The state capital of Mainz wants to promote safe, independent, and sustainable mobility for schoolchildren.
-In addition to walking, bicycles play an important role in secondary schools, as do public transportation such as buses and trains.
-These modes of transportation are not only suitable for everyday use, they also promote independence and the urban experience for young people.
+The state capital of Mainz aims to promote safe and independent mobility for students.
+In addition to walking, bicycles and public transportation also play an important role for secondary schools.
+These modes of transportation are not only practical for everyday use; they also foster independence and help young people experience the city.

-Due to many urban developments, such as the establishment of the IGS Europa, the development of the Heiligkreuzviertel district, and the expansion of Biontech, the challenges for safe and sustainable (school) mobility along Hechtsheimer Straße are particularly high.
-For this reason, the state capital of Mainz and interested schools along Hechtsheimer Straße are receiving support from the "Besser zur Schule" (Better to School) consulting and training program run by the Society for Integrated Transport and Mobility Management in the Frankfurt Rhine-Main Region (ivm).
-The aim of the project is to develop "school mobility plans" for IGS Europa, Theresianum, and Gymnasium Oberstadt.
-Up to seven other schools could be supported by the consulting and training program in the future.
+Due to numerous urban development projects, such as the establishment of the IGS Europa, the development of the Heiligkreuz district, and the expansion of BioNTech, the challenges for safe and sustainable (school) mobility along Hechtsheimer Straße are particularly significant.
+Therefore, the state capital of Mainz and the interested schools along Hechtsheimer Straße are receiving support through the “Besser zur Schule” (Better to School) advisory and training program offered by the Society for Integrated Transport and Mobility Management in the Frankfurt Rhine-Main Region (ivm).
+The goal of the project is to develop “school mobility plans” for IGS Europa, the Theresianum, and the Gymnasium Oberstadt.
+Up to seven additional schools could be supported by the advisory and training program in the future.

 Citizen participation

-The series of events began at each school with a walk through the city, during which important conflict sites were visited and discussed.
+The series of events began at each school with a walking tour of the city, during which participants visited and discussed key points of conflict.

 - The IGS Europa city walk took place on September 17, 2025, at 3:00 p.m. in the immediate vicinity of the school.